-In a 1980 general election, voters amended the Florida Constitution to provide a right of privacy which states: "Every natural person has the right to be let alone and free from governmental intrusion into his private life except as otherwise provided herein."63 The Florida Supreme Court has held that, because privacy is a fundamental right, the state is required to demonstrate a compelling interest to justify any intrusion.
+In a 1980 general election, voters amended the Florida Constitution to provide a right of privacy which states: "Every natural person has the right to be let alone and free from governmental intrusion into his private life except as otherwise provided herein."
+The Florida Supreme Court has held that, because privacy is a fundamental right, the state is required to demonstrate a compelling interest to justify any intrusion.
 Even then, laws that impact privacy must use the least restrictive means possible.

-more personal or private decisions concerning one's body that one can make in the course of a lifetime."64 It further held that this right extended to minors, given that the language unambiguously included "[e]very natural person."65 Applying a "highly stringent" standard that required the state to provide a compelling interest and show that the law accomplished it in the least intrusive way, the court struck down the law, holding that "[s]uch a substantial invasion of a pregnant female's privacy by the state for the full term of pregnancy is not necessary for the preservation of maternal health or the potentiality of life."66
+Citing other Florida state court decisions that protected rights under the privacy clause, among them medical decision-making and non-disclosure of personal information, the Court stated that it could "conceive of few more personal or private decisions concerning one's body that one can make in the course of a lifetime."
+It further held that this right extended to minors, given that the language unambiguously included "[e]very natural person."
+Applying a "highly stringent" standard that required the state to provide a compelling interest and show that the law accomplished it in the least intrusive way, the court struck down the law, holding that "[s]uch a substantial invasion of a pregnant female's privacy by the state for the full term of pregnancy is not necessary for the preservation of maternal health or the potentiality of life."